BKMbigo/epit/README.md

-# EPIT
+## ⚒️ epit

 epit introduces type-safe kotlin dependencies in your build.gradle.kts scripts.
 With epit, the IDE can help you define your dependencies as you create your project

+> **Note**
-Please note that the plugin is currently experimental
+> Please note that the plugin is currently experimental and the API's may change in-between updates without warning

 ###### Without epit
 ```Kotlin
 dependencies {